massgov/mayflower/patternlab/docs/a11y-checklist/headings.md

 ☑️ No skipping - no in-between number(s) is(are) missing.

-☑️ No jumping - NOT putting heading level numbers randomly.
+☑️ No jumping - heading level numbers always go from small to large (never large to small).

 <!--
 - [ ] No backward - Numbers does NOT go down from large to small.